morassman/process-palette/README.md

 2. Read the rest of this document.
 Especially the **Properties** and **Variables** sections for extra flexibility.

 ## Configuration
+The graphical editor makes it easier to edit the configuration files.
+It can be used by choosing `Process Palette: Edit Configuration` from the command palette.
+A dialog will pop up from where you can choose to edit either the global configuration or a project specific configuration.

+The configuration files can also be edited by hand.
+The remainder of the document will describe how to do this.

 Commands are specified with a configuration file in JSON format.
 The name of the file must be `process-palette.json` and should be in the root of your project folder.
 If you have multiple project folders, each with its own configuration file, then their configurations will be merged.

 A `process-palette.json` file can also be placed in your `~/.atom` folder.
 If that is the case then it will be loaded first and any project specific files will be loaded afterwards.